-Finland has bilateral social security agreements with Australia, Canada, Chile, China, India, Israel, Quebec, South Korea and the United States.
+Finland has bilateral social security agreements with Australia, Canada, Chile, China, India, Israel, Japan, Quebec, South Korea and the United States.

 The bilateral social security agreements do not provide all the same benefits as does EU’s social security regulation.
 All of them cover pensions but, for example, the agreements with the United States and Canada do not include statutory accident insurance and the majority of the benefits paid by the Social Security Institution of Finland (Kela).
 The agreement with China concerns mainly the insuring of employees or self-employed workers.

 Click the headings below for more information on employees, self-employed persons, grant recipients and civil servants posted to an agreement country.

 If your Finnish employer posts you to work temporarily to a social security agreement country, you can continue to be covered by Finnish social security under certain conditions.

 Your employer can apply for the certificate for a posted employee via our eServices.
 For more information, go to Apply for A1 Certificate or click the links below.

 As a rule, when you work as a self-employed person abroad, you are covered by the social security of the country in which you work.
 In that case, you pay all your social security contributions to that country, if the country’s laws so requires.
 In addition, you have the right to all statutory social security benefits of that country.